Kesava2002/Electronics-Club-Tasks/Mini_Task2/Smart Mirror with Face Recognition/README.md

 Note: The background screen colour while the program is running should be adjusted so that the mirror looks uniform.

 #### Face Recognition
 For the face regnition part, we can use the OpenCV library to identify the face part of the picture.
-Then we need to create neural network to identify the face from the given set of baseline-photos.
+Then we need to create neural network to i

+dentify the face from the given set of baseline-photos.
 The user can provide theses photos using an USB storage device with proper organisation of photos.
 This program must provide the user-interface program with a name or it should give an error message.

 Extra Addition: We need to implement an Android/iOS application for the user to add photos and to transfer them to Raspberry Pi device using Bluetooth connection.